decliqe/Stockvenant/Read.md

 # Stockvenant
 ### is a lightweight and efficient Framework  for managing and manipulating stock market data in Python.
-It provides tools for data retrieval, analysis, and visualization, making it easier for developers and analysts to work with financial datasets
+It provides tools for data retrieval, analysis, and visualization, making it easier for developers and analysts to work with financial datasets.